December 7, 2012 7:03 am 3 Comments

 In a nutshell, here’s the difference:

 This is starch extracted from potatoes and then refined.
 It is fine in appearance and completely white.
 It’s a very useful starch – good for binding and neutral to the taste.
 In general, it’s used as a thickening agent (though in fact, has uses ranging from photography and wallpaper, to junk food!).
 It’s gluten-free, so popular with coeliacs, and also used in Jewish cooking at Passover, where it fits the dietary restrictions of this time.
+It gelatinises at lower temperatures than Corn starch which makes it more useful as the bulking agent in gluten free Baking Powder as it helps the air bubbles formed to hold their shape and trap the gas.

 Another really interesting thing about potato starch is its use as a resistant starch, highlighted by those following a Paleo Diet ( or Cave Man diet ) – basically it acts as a form of fibre which promotes bowel heath and general health.
 Have a look at the blog Marks Daily Apple for lots more information.